ethereumproject/go-ethereum/README.md

 ## Contribution

 Thank you for considering to help out with the source code!
-We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!
+We welcome contributions from everyone, and are grateful for even the smallest of fixes!

 If you'd like to contribute to go-ethereum, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
 If you wish to submit more